E-Invoicing for UAE Free Zone Companies: Are You Exempt?

 If You're VAT-Registered

-You are explicitly required to comply with FTA e-invoicing by July 2027.
-This is non-negotiable.
-You must issue all B2B invoices in UBL 2.1 format through the Peppol network.
+You are explicitly required to comply with the MoF e-invoicing mandate.
+Deadlines: January 1, 2027 if your annual revenue is ≥AED 50M; July 1, 2027 for all other B2B/B2G issuers.
+You must issue all B2B invoices in UBL 2.1 format through a MoF-accredited ASP on the Peppol network.

 If You're Not VAT-Registered (Yet)

-How FTA E-Invoicing Rules Apply to Free Zone Companies
+How the MoF E-Invoicing Mandate Applies to Free Zone Companies

 The same e-invoicing rules that apply to mainland companies apply to you: